Good conduct time allowance controversy: Other releases

 Faeldon confirmed that at least 200 convicts have been released since June 2019.
-The data from BuCor showed that out of total 22,049 prisoners were freed since 2014 due to good conduct, there 1,914 prisoners who were been convicted with heinous crimes have been released.
+The data from BuCor showed that out of total 22,049 prisoners were freed since 2014 due to good conduct, there 1,914 prisoners who were convicted with heinous crimes have been released.
 On September 4, 2019, Duterte ordered all 1,914 convicts to surrender themselves, giving an ultimatum of 15 days, otherwise the police will hunt them down.
 On September 10, the police reported that 180 convicts who were released based on the good conduct have been surrendered.
 On September 17, Duterte has offered a reward of P1 million to those who could capture the freed convicts "dead or alive".

 On September 20, the DOJ ordered to stop the re-arrests of freed convicts after discovering the errors on the list submitted to the BuCor.
 Over 2,000 convicts have voluntarily surrendered to the government out of listed 1,914 individuals.
 Explaining the erroneous data, Justice Undersecretary Markk Perete said that 41 of whom "were freed with no legal obstacle" or not via GCTA.
 The record also shows that 354 inmates were released under the Aquino administration while 1,429 inmates under the Duterte administration.

 Investigations regarding the GCTA

 On September 6, an inmate's wife named Yolanda Camilon claimed that she was asked by BuCor employees a P50,000 in exchange for her husband's release from prison.
 On September 19, Bureau of Corrections (BuCor) Officer 3 Veronica Buño revealed that she exchanged conversation with Camilon via text messaging.

-On September 9, Ombudsman Samuel Martires has suspended BuCor officials for a period of six months.
+On September 9, Ombudsman Samuel Martires suspended BuCor officials for a period of six months.